 How the state of the arts can be improved with education technology

 This is not to say there are no tools for people seeking to improve their reading comprehension or writing skills.
-Websites like Free Rice have gamified vocabulary building, and are fairly addictive to boot.
-700 words encourages consistency in writing everyday – a key to becoming a proficient writer.
-But educational technology products, platforms or tools seem to reflect the interests of their creators, and are largely focused on STEM (Science, Tech, Engineering and Mathematics) fields.
+Websites like Free Rice have gamified vocabulary building and are fairly addictive to boot.
+700 words encourage consistency in writing every day – a key to becoming a proficient writer.
+But educational technology products, platforms or tools seem to reflect the interests of their creators and are largely focused on STEM (Science, Tech, Engineering and Mathematics) fields.
 So what is an aspiring writer or budding historian supposed to do?
 While we wait for this field to catch up, here are Fedena’s top three tools that will engage arts-inclined students in our educational institutions, from kindergartners to those completing their PhDs:

 Smithsonian’s Picturing the 1930s